Muaaz-Aamer/Training/README.md

 # Training
-Training of Muaaz and Saboor
+Training of Saboor at Devsinc.
+Contains notes and projects made during training.